akeylesslabs/helm-charts/charts/akeyless-k8s-secrets-injection/README.md

 # Akeyless Kubernetes Secrets Injection

-This chart will install a mutating admission webhook, that injects an executable to containers in a deployment/statefulset which than can request secrets from Akeyless Vault through environment variable definitions or local file on the container.
+This chart will install a mutating admission webhook, that injects an executable to containers in pods which than can request secrets from Akeyless Vault through environment variable definitions or local file on the container.
+This chart has been tested to work with Kubernetes version 1.16, and above.

 ## Before you start